Arshdeep-kaur22/python-projects/README.md

 # python-projects
 Basic Python automation and practice projects
-# AI Security Camera System
+# AI Based Shop Security System

+## Description
-This project detects motion and sends email alerts.
+This project detects motion and captures image using Python & OpenCV and sends email alerts.

 ## Technologies Used
 - Python